 Bake scones until golden and tester inserted into center comes out clean, about 18 minutes.
 Transfer to rack and cool.

-Combine powdered sugar and cream in a small bowl.
+Make the glaze: Combine powdered sugar and cream in a small bowl.
 Add more cream until you’ve reached desired thickness.
 Add ginger and nutmeg to taste.
 Dip scones into glaze and place on baking rack to set.